-Friends of Trees is first and foremost a community building organization that helps bring people together to plant new trees and steward those young trees to become a valued part of our urban canopy.
-The scope of our mission limits the degree to which we are able to allocate resources to advocate for individual trees.
+Friends of Trees is first and foremost an organization that brings people together to plant and care for young trees.
+Due to the scope of our mission and limited resources we are unable to advocate for individual trees.

 Decisions about planting and removing trees can be very complex and involve many governmental and non-governmental agencies.
 If you are working to engage in tree advocacy for retaining or removing a tree, the process can be confusing.
 Here are some answers to the initial questions you may have and some helpful resources.
 In addition, the Alliance for Community Trees provides a comprehensive overview of tree advocacy.

 The best route to protection is local advocates who are passionate about putting a tree code – or a stronger one – in place.
 Here A couple of places to start:

 Tree City USA has information and resources, including an application to try to get designated as a Tree City, which could help in some situations.

 When advocating for a tree, first determine whether the tree is on public or private land.

 A tree is scheduled to be cut down on public land.
 What can I do?